-The European Environment Agency (EEA) is organising an open competition with a view to recruiting a contract agent to work as Project Manager – GMES Land monitoring technical implementation and further with a view to establishing a reserve list.
+The European Environment Agency (EEA) is organising an open competition with a view to recruiting a contract agent to work as a Project Manager responsible for the Arctic and Russia cooperation and further with a view to establishing a reserve list.

 Candidates applying must satisfy the following eligibility criteria on the closing date for the submission of applications:

 a) Successful completion of university studies attested by a degree relevant to the field concerned of at least 3 years, plus 1 year of appropriate professional experience;

 b) A minimum of 3 years of relevant professional experience after achieving the qualification set out above.

 In addition, in order to be eligible a candidate must:

 - Be a national of one of the member countries of the EEA (Member States of the European Union plus Iceland, Liechtenstein, Norway, Switzerland and Turkey);

 - Enjoy full rights as a citizen;

 - Have fulfilled any obligations imposed by law concerning military service;